LeoMiguelB/MancalaGame/README.md

 # Project Title

-Text Based Mancala Game
+Mancala Game With Two Game Modes

 ## Description

-Built using Java, and tested with Gradle.
-This game is played with two players, and is based of the classic game Mancala.
+Using Java, and OOP principles I have developed a game that incorporates two version of Mancala.
+That is, Kalah, and Ayo.
+This game allows for two players, and has the ability to save in game progress, or even user profiles.

 ## Getting Started